-Being pregnant and abandoned opened my eyes to a world had not known before, and I am beginning Single Mom Smiling with an understanding of the world I could not have had before becoming a single parent.
+Being suddenly abandoned while pregnant opened my eyes to a world I had not previously known.
+Now, I am beginning Single Mom Smiling with an understanding of the world I could not have had before becoming a single parent.

-I was five months pregnant with our fifth little boy when my husband suddenly announced he was leaving and moved out only a week later.
-Being pregnant and abandoned suddenly and becoming a single parent is a painful, shocking experience I would not wish on anyone.
-It opened my eyes to things I had not experienced on such a level before: fear, injustice, humiliation, insecurity, exhaustion, and unspeakable pain.
+I was five months pregnant with our fifth little boy when my husband suddenly announced he was leaving.
+He moved out just one week later.
+Being suddenly abandoned while pregnant and becoming a single parent is a painful, shocking experience I would not wish on anyone.
+It opened my eyes to things I had not experienced on such a level before: fear, injustice, humiliation, insecurity, exhaustion, overwhelm, confusion, and unspeakable pain.

-Becoming a single parent also opened my eyes to things I needed to be responsible for, to poor choices I had made, to how I had accepted mistreatment, and to how deeply my decisions affect my children’s lives and the lives of those around me.
+Becoming a single parent also opened my eyes to things I needed to be responsible for: poor choices I had made, how I had accepted mistreatment, and how deeply my decisions affect my children’s lives and the lives of those around me.
 These choices were by no means limited to the relationship I had with my husband.

 Abuse & Destructive Patterns Lead to Revictimization

-As a survivor of child abuse and, possibly stemming from the insecurities, worthlessness, confusion, questions about my value and where I get my value from that stemmed from that abuse, I had engaged in a series of destructive relationships.
-I hadn’t realized that through the choices I was making, I was asking the wrong people to come into my life.
+As a survivor of child abuse and insecurities, worthlessness, confusion, doubt about my value and where value comes from, I had engaged in a series of destructive relationships.
+I hadn’t realized that, through the choices I was making, I was asking the wrong people to come into my life.

 I had thought my husband was the one right choice I had made in life.
 When he left so suddenly, my world crashed down around me.
 I had happily given up a career to put my husband and children first.
-When he left, I knew I had lost the job that meant the most to me.
-I had been fired as a wife while at the same time losing the person I had thought of as my best friend and my protector.
+When he left, I knew I had lost the job that meant the most to me – I had been fired as a wife and full time mother while also losing the person I had thought of as my best friend and protector.

 Who Was I Now That I Was an Abandoned Pregnant, Single Mom of Five Boys?

 Then it hit me.
-This agony was no longer about who I had been, but about becoming who God and I want me to be, which is a whole different question.
+This agony was no longer about who I had been, but about becoming who God and I want me to be.
+Life would, by necessity, become about the union of how God and I together could sculpt me into who we wanted me to be.
+That is a whole different question.

 I am a work in progress, but I do now know a piece of the puzzle that is me and who I want to be.